OCESS/orbitx/README.md

 This project is mostly python, so no building required.
 However, there is a Makefile in `src/` to generate python code from the protobuf file.
 Run `make` in the `src/` directory to generate these definitions.
+As well, this Makefile has a target to set up jupyter notebook to serve a GUI, if you're into that sort of thing.

 ## Running